 - Stainless Steel pestle and mortar

 - Pepper grinder

 - Four-piece stainless steel wood flatware set

 Ingredients for Smoked St. Louis Ribs

-What rub you choose to use is up to you and if you have any tried-and-true favorite rubs for smoked pork dishes, you will never go wrong with a simple BBQ rub.
+What rub you choose to use is up to you, and if you have any tried-and-true favourite rubs for smoked pork dishes, you will never go wrong with a simple BBQ rub.
 Mix equal parts smoked paprika, brown sugar, garlic powder, onion powder, and salt together for a rub that never disappoints, whether you eat them as-is or add BBQ sauce.
 A tbsp of this rub is usually enough for one rack, so you can save the rest for the next time you prepare smoked St Louis ribs.

 - The Pioneer 450B Wood Pellet Grill is one of our most popular models and the perfect choice for those new to pellet grilling.
 With easy-to-use digital temperature controls and heavy-duty steel construction, the Pioneer 450B offers consistency and effortless cooking at an incredibly affordable price point.

 - Our new arrival, the 2022 upgraded 700D4E Pellet Grill is a great option for those that want more features but aren’t ready to invest in our largest models.
 This model offers extreme accuracy with its PID controller and built-in temperature probes.

 - If you’re ready to invest in your grilling future, you need the Multitasker 11002B Pellet Grill With Wi-Fi.
 This grill represents the future of grilling with wifi controls that allow monitoring and controlling your grilling from anywhere.